 Course will present the necessary concepts to understand differences between a Decennial (10-year) Census, Population Estimates, and American Community Survey.
 It will highlight some of the tables and variables that may be drawn from the American Community Survey, as well as show how to use the data.census.gov portal.
 Course will apply information to New York State scenarios and geographies (town, village, city) and will give take-home assignment (with cheat sheet!) to attendees for further practice.

 Instructor: Eugene Monaco, Executive Director, Professional Development Program

 Today’s municipal clerks are implicit leaders who can influence and implement improvements and innovation in day-to-day governmental operations.
 An understanding of learning styles can enhance working relationships that result in meaningful systemic change.
 Through the case study exercise, participants will apply new knowledge and understanding of learning styles to a fictional master municipal clerk’s goal of implementing a comprehensive electronic records management system.

 March 24, 2021

 Leveraging Diversity and Inclusion Principles

 An understanding of diversity and inclusion principles is essential to operating successfully in a municipal environment.
 In this course, participants will be introduced to essential diversity concepts, including a discussion of the importance of diversity and inclusion principles in the workplace.
 Participants will then learn about the four diversity perspectives, and practice how to use these perspectives to foster a more inclusive environment.
 During this course, participants will have opportunities to apply the principles learned in class to real-world scenarios.

 Scholarships may be available!
 Check with your State and Regional Associations for more information.

 Registration information and Institute details are forthcoming, pending approval from the IIMC and Office of the New York State Comptroller.
-If you are interested in participating in online courses this fall, please click here to make sure you receive the latest information.
+If you are interested in participating in online courses, please click here to make sure you receive the latest information.